w3bdesign/dfweb-v4/README.md

 - Automatic sitemap generation (see /api/siteMapGenerator.ts)
 - Google rich results for each individual page
 - 99% / 100% / 100% / 100% score in Google Lighthouse
+- Form handling with React Hook Form for efficient, flexible and extensible forms
+- Form validation with Zod for robust type-safe schema validation

 ### 🎨 Design